How to Create an Emergency Evacuation Plan That Saves Lives [+ Template]

 4. Post evacuation maps

-Once you have your exit routes and assembly point, create a visual map of the evacuation routes using your specific floorplan that shows where people should go.
-Mark stairwells, egress doors, areas of refuge, and clearly mark the route on the map.
-Then post these maps in common areas across your facility.
-Break rooms, common spaces, and frequented hallways are good places to post them, since they are easy to access and view.
+Once you have your exit routes and assembly point, create a visual map of the evacuation routes using your specific floor plan to show where people should go.
+Mark stairwells, egress doors, emergency exits, and areas of refuge, and clearly mark the route on the map.
+Then, post these emergency exit maps in common areas across your facility.
+Consider making paper emergency evacuation plans available, too.
+Break rooms, common spaces, and frequented hallways are good places to post them since they are easy to access.

 5. Document the evacuation procedures

-The next step is to document your specific evacuation procedures.
+The next step is to document your emergency evacuation procedures.
 This plan should clearly explain what to do in a step-by-step process to evacuate safely.
-Here is an example of some procedural steps you might include.
+Here is an example of some steps you might include.

 When you hear the fire alarm or evacuation order: